 Alexandre Dumas: Prolific 19th-Century Writer

-Black European Alexandre Dumas, one of the most prolific writers of the 19th century, was born July 24, 1802, in Villers-Cotteréts near Paris.
-His grandfather was the Marquis Antoine-Alexandre Davy de la Pailleterie and his grandmother was Marie-Céssette Dumas, a Black slave from Jérémie, Saint-Domingue (Haiti).
+Black European Alexandre Dumas, one of the most prolific writers of the 19th century, was born July 24, 1802, in Villers-Cotteréts near Paris, as Dumas Davy de la Pailleterie.

-Because of his stylish handwriting, he got work with the Duc d’Orléans, later King Louis Philippe.
-He also began working in theater and as a magazine publisher.
-By age twenty-five, he had his first success as a playwright with “Henri III et Sa Cour” (1829), produced by the Comedie Francaise.
+By age twenty-five, Dumas had his first success as a playwright with “Henri III et Sa Cour” (1829), produced by the Comedie Francaise.
 It gained success and Dumas went on to write additional plays.
 “La Tour de Nesle” (1832, “The Tower of Nesle”) is considered the greatest masterpiece of French melodrama.
 He wrote constantly, producing a steady stream of plays, novels, and short stories.

-Dumas’ son, Alexandre Dumas fils, wrote several important novels, including La Dame aux Camélias, the basis of Verdi’s opera “La Traviata.”
+Dumas had acknowledged and assisted his son, Alexandre Dumas, to become a successful novelist and playwright.
+They are known as Alexandre Dumas père (father) and Alexandre Dumas fils (son).
+Alexandre Dumas fils, wrote several important novels, including La Dame aux Camélias, the basis of Verdi’s opera “La Traviata.”

 Alexandre Dumas died in Puys, near Dieppe, on December 5, 1870.
 He was buried at his birthplace of Villers-Cotterêts.